-There is considerable topographical variation within Kazakstan.
-The highest elevation, Khan Tengri Mountain, on the Kyrgyz border in the Tian Shan range, is 6,995 meters; the lowest point, at Karagiye, in the Caspian Depression in the west, is 132 meters below sea level.
-Only 12.4 % of Kazakstan is mountainous, with most of the mountains located in the Altay and Tian Shan ranges of the east and northeast, although the Ural Mountains extend southward from Russia into the northern part of west-central Kazakstan.
-Many of the peaks of the Altay and Tian Shan ranges are snow covered year-round, and their run-off is the source for most of Kazakstan's rivers and streams.
+Kazakhstan is nested in central Asia between the Caspian Sea and the Altay Mountains and between the plains of Western Siberia and the oasis and desert of Central Asia.
+The Kazakh Steppe occupies a considerable portion, approximately 1/3, of the country's are.
+It is the world's largest dry steppe area, being characterized by waste areas of grasslands and sandy territories.
+The topography is considerably variable within Kazakhstan The highest elevation, Khan Tengri Mountain, on the border with Kyrgyzstan in the Tian Shan mountains reaches 6995 meters, while the lowest point of the country, at Karagiye, in the Caspian Depression, lies 132 meters below sea level.
+Only 12.4 % of Kazakhstan is mountainous, the most considerable ranges are located in the Altay and Tian Shan mountain ranges, and the Ural Mountains also extend southward from Russia into the northern part of central Kazakhstan.
+Numerous peaks of the Altay and Tian Shan ranges are covered by snow all year, and their run-off is the source for most of Kazakhstan's rivers and streams.